smitpi/PWSHModule/docs/docs/Remove-PWSHModuleList.md

 ```

 ### -ListName
-The File Name on GitHub Gist.
+The Name of the list to remove.

 ```yaml
 Type: String